ArikReuter/TopicGPT/README.md

 # TopicGPT
 TopicGPT integrates the remarkable capabilities of current LLMs such as GPT-3.5 and GPT-4 into topic modelling.

-While traditional topic models extract topics as simple lists of top-words, such as ["Lion", "Leopard", "Rhino", "Elephant", "Buffalo"], TopicGPT offers rich and dynamic topic representations that can be intuitively understood, extensively investigated and modified in various ways via a simple text commands.
+While traditional topic models extract topics as simple lists of top-words, such as ["Lion", "Leopard", "Rhino", "Elephant", "Buffalo"], TopicGPT offers rich and dynamic topic representations that can be intuitively understood, extensively investigated and modified in various ways via a simple text commands in natural language.

 More specifically, it provides the following core functionalities:
 - Identification of clusters within document-embeddings and top-word extraction